 Use this button to submit an ILL Request.
 If you don't see the button, click on the book's title and it should be visible.

-Articles are taking about 3 days to receive; they will be emailed to you as attachments.
+Articles are taking about 3 to 10 days to receive; they will be emailed to you as attachments.
 Our goal is to get materials to you as quickly as possible, please keep in mind that getting some items can involve longer turnaround times.

 Book arrival times vary, and that time is determined by the library that is providing us with the requested item, but it's usually a week.
 You will be notified when books are available for pick up from the library's Circulation Desk.
 An ILL book's due date is determined by the lending library.